netanoir/da4a/_includes/actions/encampments/anti-nuclear-movement/anti-nuclear-movement.md

-*The following includes excerpts from a 1977 Rolling Stones article “*[*The Clamshell Alliance Holds Nukes at Bay*](https://www.rollingstone.com/culture/culture-news/the-clamshell-alliance-holds-nukes-at-bay-188179/)*” by Michael Aron.*

 The Clamshell Alliance, which formed in 1976 as part of the antinuclear and environmental movements, utilized encampments as a primary tactic in their campaign to stop the construction of a twin-reactor nuclear energy plant near Seabrook, New Hampshire.

+*The following is an excerpt from a 1977 Rolling Stones article “*[*The Clamshell Alliance Holds Nukes at Bay*](https://www.rollingstone.com/culture/culture-news/the-clamshell-alliance-holds-nukes-at-bay-188179/)*” by Michael Aron.*

 ![TK TK](/da4a/assets/images/actions/encampments/anti-nuclear-movement/nuclear-america.jpg)
 > Image via [Interference Archive](https://interferencearchive.org/).